slwulf/input-masks/README.md

 inputMask(document.querySelector('input'), { mask: '(###) ### - ####' });
 ```

+Any characters in your mask that are not identifiers (special characters that map to a specfic set of characters) will be taken as literal and passed over when a user types into the field.

-The full API is documented below.
+The full mask definition API is documented below.

 ```js
 inputMask(document.querySelector('input'), {